This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 The information in our articles is NOT intended to replace a one-on-one relationship with a qualified health care professional and is not intended as medical advice.

-Cystic Acne Treatment that Includes Dietary Changes
+Cystic Acne Treatment Through Dietary Changes & Beyond

-Have you ever had large, red, painful breakouts?
-These breakouts can affect both men and women as young as 8 or as old 50.
 The face is the most common and concerning area of occurrence, but other problem areas can include the chest, back, upper arms and shoulders.

 Common medical treatment for cystic acne might work, but some have very serious side effects.
 A natural way to fight cystic acne is to address the gut-skin connection with the use of probiotics through food, supplements and home remedies for acne.
-Way back in 1961, a case report found that out of 300 acne patients given a probiotic, 80 percent had clinical improvement.

 Read on to learn how you can naturally treat your cystic acne and have clear skin once again.